skip to content

 As a general rule, all native Australian animals are protected by law.
 State laws cover thetaking of protected animals and Commonwealth laws cover exporting or smuggling of wildlife.

 Under the National Parks and Wildlife Act 1972 (SA), any person who takes a protected animal or the eggs of a protected animal can face penalties as significant as a fine of up to $100 000 or imprisonment for two years, depending on the type of animal or egg being taken [see s 51].
 The most serious penalties apply where the animal is of an endangered species.
 Protected animals can, however, be taken in certain circumstances during an open season proclaimed by the Minister or under a permit issued by the Minister [see ss 52 and 53].
-A person who has applied for, and been refused, a permit can seek a review of that decision in the South Australian Civil and Administrative Appeals Tribunal SACAT [see s 53A].
+A person who has applied for, and been refused, a permit can seek a review of that decision in the South Australian Civil and Administrative Tribunal [see s 53A].

 As well as the offence of taking a protected animal, severe penalties also apply to:

-• possessing an animal taken illegally; or
+• possessing an animal taken illegally

 • injuring or molesting a protected animal.